minprog/webprogrammeren/Project/60 Video/10 Product Demo.md

 * Then, show other ways of navigating the application, special features, exceptions.

-* Always show all features.
+* Always show all features: anything that's not in the video does not exist.

 Your demo may be narrated in either Dutch or English.
 Make sure your demonstration does not take longer than 7 minutes.
 PowerPoint or other tools are not allowed, just show the product.
 Here are two examples: a [data visualisation](https://www.youtube.com/watch?time_continue=13&v=zvaAuhy_0_Q) and a [mobile app](https://youtu.be/oBUHaiU5GAo).